Last Updated on April 1, 2022

 When you’re at your destination, try to purchase locally sourced and organic food products.
 This will contribute to a 5% global ecological footprint reduction.
 It can really add up over the course of your trip.

-Here’s even more zero waste traveling tips, or, better yet, how to have a sustainable staycation.
+Here are even more zero waste traveling tips — or better yet, how to have a sustainable staycation.

 4. go plant based